Prepared Jointly by the Office of the Attorney General and CalRecycle.

 - Have the manufacturer’s name, country, and a statement that the bag is a reusable bag designed for at least 125 uses printed on the bag or on a tag, as well as recycling instructions if the bag is recyclable.

 Additional requirements apply to reusable grocery bags made out of plastic film.
-For instance, reusable grocery bags made from plastic film must now be made with a minimum of 20 percent postconsumer recycled material (this minimum increases to 40 percent in 2020), must be recyclable, and must be at least 2.25 mils thick.
+For instance, reusable grocery bags made from plastic film must be made with a minimum of 40 percent postconsumer recycled material must be recyclable, and must be at least 2.25 mils thick.
 Please see the statute for full requirements.

 How frequently must reusable grocery bags be certified?